 Figure 7.
 Probability of detecting HF radio attenuation for each pair of SuperDARN radars.
-In all cases, optical PsA were also detected simultaneously by the all-sky camera (ASC) at Syowa Station.
-The white text shows the probabilities for each radar pair, and the number of events used to calculate these probabilities are given in brackets.
-The probabilities for the ASC paired with each radar are also shown.
-The box shading is used to represent these probabilities visually.
+In all cases, optical PsA were also detected simultaneously at Syowa Station.
+The white text shows the probabilities for each radar pair, and the number of events used to calculate this probability is given in brackets.
+The box shading is used to represents these probabilities visually.
+Boxes with a light blue outline indicate radar pairs which have a similar magnetic latitude, and the darker blue outline indicates the co-located instruments at Syowa Station.
 The corrected geomagnetic coordinates for each radar are given in brackets below each 3-letter station ID.
-The radars/ASC are sorted by magnetic longitude on the horizontal axis (except DCE) and by magnetic latitude on the vertical axis.
-Dark and light blue box outlines indicate radars with a similar magnetic latitude and magnetic longitude respectively. % Rev#2: Radars/ASC are now ordered by magnetic latitude on the vertical axis.
+The probabilities for the all-sky camera (ASC) paired with each radar are also shown.